 - After less than three months in the position

-(exechange) — Los Angeles, California, March 3, 2023 — Brendan Delaney, chief executive of Aadi, leaves his position.
-As announced by Aadi Bioscience Inc. in a news release and in a regulatory filing published on Friday, March 3, 2023, Brendan Delaney leaves his post as chief executive officer at the biopharmaceutical company, after less than three months in the role, effective March 14, 2023.
+(exechange) — New York, November 29, 2022 — Chris Spade, chief executive of AMC Networks, leaves her position.
+As announced by AMC Networks Inc. in a news release and in a regulatory filing published on Tuesday, November 29, 2022, Christina (Chris) Spade has left her post as chief executive officer at the entertainment company, after less than three months in the role, effective November 28, 2022.

-The average tenure of CEOs who announced their departure over the past 12 months was 8.4 years.
+The average tenure of CEOs who announced their departure over the past 12 months was 8.3 years.
 Around 5% of CEOs left their posts within their first year.
-This is according to data collected by CEO-exit research firm exechange.
+This is according to data collected by research firm exechange.

 exechange tracks CEO departures at the 3,000 largest publicly traded companies in the U.S., examines the reasons CEOs leave and determines the Push‑out Score™, a measure of pressure on departing chief executives on a scale of 0 to 10.